fredericaltorres/JSON.SyntaxValidator/readme.markdown

 To support
 - /* */ Comment
-- id as non string
+- property name defined as ID or string
 - Trailing comma
 The relax mode can be activated in programmatically